jiwoo-choi/RxRedux/README.md

 }
 ```

-If you know a better way to create types, go for it.
+If you know a better way for typing, go for it.
 you could check out Redux's action generator library. [typesface-actions](https://github.com/piotrwitek/typesafe-actions)